Using Wildcards in Queries

-When you use a wildcard syntax in the search box, Coveo expands keywords containing a wildcard character to the possible matching keywords to broaden the query.
-To use wildcard characters in a query, the enableQuerySyntax
+When you use wildcard syntax with the Search API, Coveo expands keywords containing a wildcard character to the possible matching keywords to broaden the query.
+By default, wildcard characters are disabled when using the Search API.

 and ?